Combined Oral Contraceptives (COC) and Progestin-Only Pills (POP)

 Hormonal Content in Low-Dose Pills Compared

-Non-contraceptive benefits of the pill
+Non-contraceptive benefits of COC pills

 ■Regulation of menstrual cycles for those with irregular periods, promoting consistency.